Skip to content

 We simplified checkout to three clear steps, rewrote reminder emails with a conversational tone, and added real-time inventory alerts like “Only 3 left in your size!”.

 The result?
-A 28% increase in checkout completions in two months, all because we viewed the process through the customer’s lens.
+A meaningful increase in checkout completions within two months, all because we viewed the process through the customer’s lens.

 Want to learn how to identify these stages and bottlenecks early? where I break down how to analyze touchpoints and behaviors effectively.